 For full descriptions of each measure, including examples of BMPs and measurable goals, see link below.

 Measurable Goals Guidance for Phase II Small MS4s

 - Submit a completed Notice of Intent.
 Operators can choose to share responsibilities for meeting the Phase II program requirements.
 Those entities choosing to do so may submit jointly with other municipalities or governmental entities.The NOI form may be submitted electronically to: email@example.com.

-- Submit an annual report to IEPA in June of each year.
-The annual report should be submitted electronically to: email@example.com.
+- The permittee must submit annual reports to the Agency by June 1 for each year that the permit is in effect.
+The annual report should be submitted electronically to: firstname.lastname@example.org.
 The report must include:

 - The status of compliance with the permit conditions, including an assessment of the BMPs and progress toward the measurable goals;

 - Results of any information collected and analyzed, including monitoring data;